message_cache

 classmethod from_redis_hash(mapping, key='')[source]

-Construct from a Redis HGETALL result.
+Reconstruct a CachedMessage from a Redis HGETALL mapping.

 Return type: